This is a note on what is historically correct in Chapter 5 of the North Staffordshire novel The Spyders of Burslem, set in 1869:—

 The steampunk concept for the top of the Town Hall is an obvious invention.
 One can see, however, that there might once have been a detachable top section.

-The inventor Oliver Lodge — a partial inspiration for Miss Craft the inventor in the novel — made one of the first practical local demonstrations of electricity at Hartshill, Stoke in 1868.
-Like Craft he was a science prodigy, and later invented radio.
+The Stoke inventor Oliver Lodge — a partial inspiration for Miss Craft (the inventor in the novel) — apparently made one of the first practical local demonstrations of electricity in 1868 at Moreton House on the southern tip of the Wolstanton Marsh, when aged about 16 or 17.
+Like Craft he was a science prodigy, and later was a key player in the invention of radio.

 From the novel: “They had gone down into The Backlands, that area of sooty scrub and farmland that immediately surrounded the town to the south.
 Unlit at night, the locals told tales of great black dogs and loathsome toads that roamed there after twilight.
 The dogs had eyes that softly twinkled in the moonlight, like the reflections from lumps of fresh-cut coal.
 That, anyway, was the tale told to little boys to bring them home promptly for their tea.”